 Gallery: L A G T I M E : Original Series

-Book Preview: L A G T I M E : San Francisco
+Book Preview/Purchase: L A G T I M E : San Francisco

 Note: There are times when I think of putting the images together – either into a long playing slow moving slideshow or stacked together into a movie different from the one that the images originally came from.
 When I think of music to accompany the images, I often think of The Sounds of Jupiter, NASA recordings by Voyager or some of Bear McCreary’s work from Battlestar Galactica – both of which make me think of the sounds of creation.